wtetsu/gaze/README.md

 ---

-Software development sometimes forces us to execute the same command again and again, by hand!
+Software development often forces us to execute the same command again and again, by hand!

 Let's say, you started writing a really really simple Python script.
 You created a.py, wrote 5 lines of code and run "python a.py".
 Since the result was not perfect, you edited a.py again, and run "python a.py" again.